 Our Courses

 We offer an incredibly broad range of Sociology courses, probably more courses than any other 2-year institution in the nation.
 Currently, we have close to 30 exciting courses in our rotating curriculum.
-In addition to the classics of Sociology such as Introduction to Sociology, Deviance, Race & Ethnicity, and Relationships & Families, we offer courses with such wide-ranging topics as Sexualities, Sports, Religion, Food, Death & Dying, Gender & Masculinities, Popular Culture, Disabilities, and Children & Youth, among many more.
-We even offer courses that are considered somewhat ‘cutting-edge’ in our discipline, such as Intersections of Identities and Sociology of the Body.
+In addition to the classics of Sociology such as Introduction to Sociology, Deviance, Race & Ethnicity, and Dating, Relationships & Families, we offer courses with such wide-ranging topics as Sexualities, Sports, Religion, Food, Death & Dying, Education, Gender & Masculinities, Popular Culture, Disabilities, and Children & Youth, among many more.
 No matter your interests and no matter the field or career you decide to pursue, we believe that the things you can learn in a Sociology class will be useful to you in a practical way.
 If you will need to work with or understand people, Sociology can help.
 Take a look at what we have to offer below; we think you’ll find something of interest to you.
 All Sociology courses are five (5) credits.

 If you’d like to know which courses we plan to offer in upcoming academic years, visit our Projected Annual Schedule.
 Please note that this schedule is tentative and subject to change.